STAN PERRON CHARITABLE FOUNDATION – FUNDING GUIDELINES and information FOR Health Research APPLICANTS

 Additional documents required:

-• CV - outlining your track record in publications, impact and leadership as outlined in the provided templates.
-CV templates for People or Platforms applications are available to download below.
-For new positions where no person is yet assigned, a position description can be attached instead.
+CV - outlining your track record in publications, impact and leadership as outlined in the provided templates.
+CV templates for People and for Platforms applications are different and are available to download below.
+For a People Grant for a new position where no person is yet assigned, a position description can be attached instead along with CV of supervisor/s.

-To preview the Health Research Grants expressions of interest form for People and Platform applications, please click on the button below:
+To preview the Health Research Grants expressions of interest forms for People and for Platform applications, please click on the relevant button below:

 All applicants applying for Health Research Grants will be required to complete a CV.